-Baby-Led Weaning is a method that started in the UK that “lets your child feed themselves from the very start of weaning.”
-(Weaning here means adding solid foods to complement the baby’s primary diet of breastmilk or formula.)
+Baby-led weaning is a method that started in the UK that “lets your child feed themselves from the very start of weaning.”
+Weaning meaning: adding solid foods to complement the baby’s primary diet of breastmilk or formula.

 - it facilitates the development of oral motor control

-- it makes eating a positive and interactive experience
+- makes eating a positive and interactive experience

 - it strengthens self-regulation